The average American moves 11.4 times in their lifetime. So chances are, you’re either planning on moving now or sometime in the near future.

 How to Pack Your House Quicker

-If you’re moving soon and you’re frantically trying to get everything together, you might be Googling things like “how to pack for a move in 3 days.”
+If you’re moving soon and you’re frantically trying to get everything together, you might be Googling things like “how long does it take to pack your apartment for a move in 3 days.”
 While some of these tips might be better-utilized way before your actual move date, some of these can still help, even if you’re on a short timeline.

 Read on to get some useful tips on how to pack your house quickly.